GerritCodeReview/plugins_gitiles/src/main/resources/+Documentation/config.md

 The name of the link that appears in Gerrit can be configured with `gerrit.linkname`.

+The link frame target name can be configured with `gerrit.target`.
+Valid values are defined in the [W3C HTML Specification](https://www.w3.org/TR/1999/REC-html401-19991224/types.html#type-frame-target).
+Defaults to `_blank` if not set.

 ```
   [gerrit]
     linkname = browse
+    target = _self
 ```